Melancton Smith (admiral): Post Civil War

 After the war Smith was chief of the Bureau of Equipment and Recruiting in the Department of the Navy from September 17, 1866, to July 17, 1870.
-He was then in charge of the New York Naval Shipyard at Brooklyn, New York, until his retirement on May 24, 1871.
+He then headed of the New York Naval Shipyard at Brooklyn, New York, until his retirement on May 24, 1871.
 Smith died in Green Bay, Wisconsin.
 He is buried in Woodlawn Cemetery in Green Bay.